 What to Look for in a Puppy

-Known for being friendly and loving dogs, Goldendoodles generally carry the best traits of both the Golden Retriever and the Poodle.
-These traits will vary from dog to dog and depends largely on who the parents are.
+Known for being friendly and loving dogs, Goldendoodles generally carry the best traits of his Golden Retriever and Poodle parents.

 Breeding goes a long way in these crossbred dogs.

 Typically, Goldendoodles are devoted members of the family and are very friendly.
-If your visit to the breeder shows any aggression or shyness from the parents, this isn’t what you want in your pup.
+If you notice during your visit to the breeder that the parents of the pup you’re interested in is showing signs of aggression or shyness, then these traits are likely to show up in their pups, too.

-Their ancestry makes them great hunters and water dogs especially with the Golden Retriever line.
+Their ancestry makes them great hunters and water dogs too, especially within the Golden Retriever’s lineage.

 While some hybrid dogs are low maintenance when it comes to grooming, Goldendoodles are not.
-Their fur ranges anywhere from shaggy to loose curls and even somewhere in between.
+Their fur ranges anywhere from shaggy to loose curls, or somewhere in between.

-Use a slicker brush and brush them at least every other day to avoid matting and have them professionally groomed every 2-3 months.
+Use a slicker brush to brush them at least every other day to prevent matting.
+It’s also not a bad idea to see the professional groomer every 2-3 months.

-Ear infections can be an issue because flaps cover their inner ears where moisture and bacteria can breed.
-Keep their ears clean and dry and be especially vigilant after a bath or swimming.
+Ear infections can be an issue, though, because flaps cover their inner ears, giving moisture and bacteria a kind of breeding ground.
+Keep your Goldendoodle’s ears clean and dry, particularly after a bath or a swimming session.

-If you choose a smaller Goldendoodle, make sure to brush her teeth on a regular basis because she’s more prone to gum disease than the bigger versions.
+If you choose a smaller Goldendoodle, make sure to brush her teeth on a regular basis.
+Smaller Goldendoodles are more prone to gum disease than bigger ones.